Insect bites in children: What to do?

 The "right" Clothing Line

-It makes sense to favor long-sleeved and long-legged Clothing Line, even if one cannot fully protect oneself with them.
+It makes sense to favor long-sleeved and long-legged Clothing Line, even if you can't fully protect yourself with them.

 Insect repellent spray

-Warning, as insect repellent sprays are not approved for every age.
-Some of these insect repellents can cause allergic reactions, so it is always best to first "test" on a neutral skin area before applying the product over a large area.
-For babies, the spray should not be sprayed directly onto the skin.
-It is better to gently moisten only the clothing.
+Attention, as insect repellent sprays are not approved for all ages.
+Some of these insect repellents can cause allergic reactions, so you should always “test” on a neutral skin area before applying the product extensively.
+For babies, the spray should not be applied directly to the skin.
+It is better to gently moisten only the Clothing Line.
 If you are unsure, you can of course consult a pediatrician.

 Insect protection nets